dgiglio84/BigE-2023-Analysis/README.md

 **Goal**

-To find factors which affected the daily attendance.
+To analyze factors, such as weather and events, which affected the daily attendance.

 **Gathering Data**